 The upper body of your character can convey a lot about your personality.
 To keep it natural, ensure that the chest movements are simple.
 If your character has broad chest rotations, it is a reflection of the subject’s attitude.
 While making your arms move, make sure that the chest moves along with it too because nobody moves with a still chest.

-11. Fix the Popping of the Knees
+11. Ignore not knees.
+Kneel, and fix the Popping of the Knees

 After working on the upper portion of the body, it is time to focus on the issues in the legs.
 The popping of the knees can be avoided by stretching the leg or shrinking it.
 The feet also need to be fluttered, and to achieve that it has to be raised between one or two frames.
 To eliminate the popping of the knees, adjust the hip control.